Integrity and

 can possibly arise as a feeling or thought in your mind.

-evaluate all of your feelings and thoughts by the standards of the inherent,
+all of your feelings and thoughts by the standards of the inherent, natural and

 It's not beneficial to follow or deplore your negative feelings or